 Many people think that Pinterest is a good source of fitness information and ideas, but most of what you can find on there is total trash.
 While this number has no basis in actual statistics, my guess is that 90% of the fitness pins on Pinterest contain woefully inaccurate or misleading information (don’t worry, my pins are in the 10%).
 What the fitness section of Pinterest does have is a whole lot of spam, copious amounts of diet culture, and totally questionable exercise prescriptions that go against sound programming techniques.

-The internet is vast, and there are far better resources than Pinterest for fitness help (Girls Gone Strong is a great one).
+The internet is vast, and there are far better resources than Pinterest for fitness help.
 But if you’re going to search on Pinterest, please be extra discerning about what you believe and/or choose to execute.
 Take all claims about outcomes with a huge grain of salt, and really assess your own ability level before trying a workout you found there.

 Fitness Myth #5: Inside every larger person is a smaller person waiting to be unleashed if they just work hard enough.